German Brazilians: Identity

 According to Darcy Ribeiro, despite their isolation, the descendants of Germans knew that Brazil was their home now.
 The new immigrants who arrived from Germany were clearly different from German Brazilians of older stock.
 German Brazilians had moved away from European standards, habits, language and aspirations.

 However, coexistence with the local Brazilians (Amerindians, Portuguese Brazilians of Azorean stock, mixed-race gaúchos and a few Afro-Brazilians) showed that the differences with the locals were also great.
 The misery faced by Brazilians of other origins was also not attractive to German Brazilians.
 Hence, German Brazilians eventually created a third identity, which was not completely German (because of the distance that created sharp differences) but also not completely Brazilian (because of the undesirable misery seen in Brazilians).

 Their isolation and cultural and linguistic conservatism gave rise to conflicts between German Brazilians (and also Japanese Brazilians, Italian Brazilians, etc.) on one side, and Brazilians of older extraction on the other.
 The nationalization was fundamental, compelling the teaching of foreign languages at schools, breaking the isolation of the communities and recruiting young people of foreign origins to serve in the military.

 Migrating to urban centers, the younger generations broadened their cultural horizon and their own vision of Brazil.
 When they returned to their hometowns, they endorsed a Brazilian identity which was already becoming imperative.

 The above-average social, economic and cultural progress of the German settlements and their simultaneous integration into Brazilian markets as producers and consumers facilitated the integration of the descendants of Germans in Brazil.
-Today, this population is no longer seen as "foreign" by other Brazilians, but as a modern progressive urban population.
-The identification as "Brazilians" is also dominant among German Brazilians, since the cultural world of their ancestors was completely changed; it has become unrealistic for them to assert any other ethnic identity than Brazilian.
-Today, the only notable differences between Brazilians of German and of non-German European and Arab ancestry are in levels of education (higher among German Brazilians), in a few surviving German traditions.
+Since the second half of 20th century to present, this population is no longer seen as "foreign" by other Brazilians, but as a modern progressive urban population.

+The identification as "Brazilians" is also dominant among German Brazilians, since the cultural world of their ancestors was completely changed.
+It has become unrealistic for them to assert any other ethnic identity than Brazilian.
+Since the second half of 20th century to present, the only notable differences between Brazilians of German and of non-German European and Arab ancestry are in levels of education (higher among German Brazilians), in a few surviving German traditions.